Grace-nojji/Discrete-Event-Sim/README.md

 This folder contains reusable distribution code and empirical data used by the CCU model.

 #### `distribution/bin.csv`
-Empirical input data used to build grouped continuous empirical distributions from the literature (Griffiths et al)
+Empirical input data used to build grouped continuous empirical distributions from the literature (Griffiths et al, 2010 )

 #### `distribution/distributions.py`
 Helper module defining custom distribution wrapper classes used by the simulation: